CBD vs Copaiba oil – doTERRA essential oils

 Here are 3 types of Cannabinoids:

 CBD: CBD, or CannaBiDiol, is a naturally occurring component of the cannabis and hemp plants.
 CBD made from hemp has a low concentration around 2-4%.
 If derived from cannabis/marijuana CBD has a higher concentration around 5-30%.
-All CBD extractions contain some amount of THC (the part of the plant that makes you feel high) though some are low enough to be legal in our country.
+Some CBD extractions contain some THC (the part of the plant that makes you feel high) though some are low enough to be legal in our country.
 CBD is often said to be legal in all 50 states but that is controversial.
 Benefits include pain relief, reduces anxiety, effective against cancer, treats seizures and other neurological issues, prevention of diabetes through lower insulin levels and promotes cardiovascular health.
 This is the power of cannabinoids! (source)

 THC: THC, or TetraHydroCannabinol, is also a naturally occurring compound in the cannabis plant.
 This is the party of the plant that makes people feel high when they smoke marijuana or use products that contain THC.
 Supplements that contain THC are only legal in a few states.
 THC resembles another cannabinoid naturally produced in our brains, anandamide, which regulates our mood, sleep, memory, and appetite. (source) Hence the reason THC makes you relaxed … and hungry.